Parrots’ tongues enable them to mimic words, manipulate and funnel food into the throat, handle objects, and taste items.

 - Pick up and move items

 Meanwhile, you won’t see small parrots, such as budgies (parakeets), using their tongues so diversely.
-This body part is mostly intended to guide food into the mouth rather than move around external objects.
+This body part is intended to guide food into the mouth rather than move around external objects.

 Do All Parrots Have A Bone In Their Tongue?